Afghan journalists 'have to get out of the country' | DW | 15.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A vibrant media landscape had developed in Afghanistan over the past 20 years.
-Now all media professionals face immediate danger and even death under the Taliban.
-Activists are pushing for urgent help.
+Since the Taliban takeover, media professionals face immediate danger and even death.
+Activists are urgently calling for help.

-It was an almost clandestine press conference that the organization Reporters Without Borders (ROG) held this Wednesday at its headquarters in Berlin.
+It was an almost clandestine press conference that the organization Reporters Without Borders (Reporter ohne Grenzen in German, or ROG) held this Wednesday at its headquarters in Berlin.
 Only 20 journalists were allowed in, and unlike the normal routine since the coronavirus pandemic began, there was no live video transmission on the internet.
-The reason: In the room, there were journalists from Afghanistan who fear for their lives or for those of friends and relatives back home.
+The reason: In the room were journalists from Afghanistan who fear for their lives or for the lives of friends and relatives back home.

 Payman says many of his colleagues are now hiding at home or have fled to one of Afghanistan's neighboring countries.
 "The Taliban are pretending to be tolerant in order to be recognized internationally, but there are countless examples of massive attacks," he tells DW.